 Food: A basic pigeon mix for variety.
-I buy a mix with no corn, and add human grade popcorn and size medium Zupreem pellets.
-Smaller billed pigeons such as rollers might also like a dove mix with smaller pieces.
+I buy a mix with no corn, and add human grade popcorn and Harrison's pellets.
+Many pigeons also like to additionally have a dove mix with smaller pieces.
 Calcium grit offered in a small amount once per week.
 Fresh chopped veggies on occasion (no onion / garlic / mushroom / avocado).
 Safflower seeds and raw, unsalted peanuts or sunflower hearts make good treats in moderation.
 Avoid processed chips and breads except for rare occasions – they have no nutritional value.

 Water: Wash & refill bowls daily.
 Automatic waters should be emptied and scrubbed twice weekly

 Bathing: Provide a shallow dish for bathing several times per week.

 Indoor Pigeons: Minimum cage size is 24x36 and 24" tall (bigger is always better) for birds who spend very little time in it other than sleeping, though pigeons need time out of cage to fly and explore.
 A cleaning should be done daily, depending on how much time is spent inside.
 Critter Nation cages are excellent for pigeons and easy to set up and clean.